PencilCode/reference/documents/turtle/pen.html.md

 <h3>Line Cap Styles</h3>

-<b>pen</b> accepts an optional third argument, which is the name of
-a line-cap style to use.
+`pen` accepts an optional third argument, which is the name of a line-cap style to use.

 | line-cap style    | pen shape    | example                                |